 Events and Programs

-Please join us for an all-virtual Reunion and Parents Weekend at Homecoming (October 16-18, 2020) to celebrate the Cal community, connections and culture.
-The event will feature three days of alumni reunions, lectures and other exciting learning opportunities.
-You can visit the Homecoming website to learn more about the weekend’s activities, or read below about Berkeley Engineering’s Homecoming events:
+Please join us at Reunion and Parents Weekend at Homecoming (October 1-3, 2021) to celebrate the Cal community, connections and culture.
+This year, lectures will be virtual, while many other events will be held in person.
+You can visit the Homecoming website to learn more about the weekend’s activities, or read below about Berkeley Engineering’s Homecoming events.

 Visit the central homecoming weekend website to register and view the campuswide schedule of events.

 Friday, October 1